stonepros/stone/doc/rados/configuration/network-config-ref.rst

  Network Configuration Reference
 =================================

-Network configuration is critical for building a high performance  :term:`Ceph Storage Cluster`.
-The Ceph Storage Cluster does not perform  request routing or dispatching on behalf of the :term:`Ceph Client`.
-Instead, Ceph Clients make requests directly to Ceph OSD Daemons.
-Ceph OSD Daemons perform data replication on behalf of Ceph Clients, which means replication and other factors impose additional loads on Ceph Storage Cluster networks.
+Network configuration is critical for building a high performance  :term:`Stone Storage Cluster`.
+The Stone Storage Cluster does not perform  request routing or dispatching on behalf of the :term:`Stone Client`.
+Instead, Stone Clients make requests directly to Stone OSD Daemons.
+Stone OSD Daemons perform data replication on behalf of Stone Clients, which means replication and other factors impose additional loads on Stone Storage Cluster networks.

-Our Quick Start configurations provide a trivial Ceph configuration file that sets monitor IP addresses and daemon host names only.
-Unless you specify a cluster network, Ceph assumes a single "public" network.
-Ceph functions just fine with a public network only, but you may see significant performance improvement with a second "cluster" network in a large cluster.
+Our Quick Start configurations provide a trivial Stone configuration file that sets monitor IP addresses and daemon host names only.
+Unless you specify a cluster network, Stone assumes a single "public" network.
+Stone functions just fine with a public network only, but you may see significant performance improvement with a second "cluster" network in a large cluster.

-It is possible to run a Ceph Storage Cluster with two networks: a public (client, front-side) network and a cluster (private, replication, back-side) network.
+It is possible to run a Stone Storage Cluster with two networks: a public (client, front-side) network and a cluster (private, replication, back-side) network.
 However, this approach complicates network configuration (both hardware and software) and does not usually